-- 1. B.A. or B.S. majors consist of 30-44 hours with specified requirements.
-B.B.A. or B.S.W. majors may require more than 44 hours in major and supporting courses.
+- 1. Generally baccalaureate majors consist of 30-44 hours with specified requirements.
+Certain majors may require more than 44 hours in major and supporting courses as approved by the faculty.
 An individualized major consists of 30-44 semester hours of course work drawn from two or more departments; the program must be recommended and approved by a faculty committee to meet an individual student's interests or career goals.
 A concentration within a major consists of 24 semester hours of specialization; an emphasis consists of at least 18 semester hours of specialization.
 Programs may include prescribed courses and electives.
 A minor is a concentration of 18 semester hours, with at least 6 upper-division.
 Certain courses may be specified.
 A minor may be completed within a major department only if requirements do not overlap or if additional courses are taken to offset any overlap.
 See also Academics: "Multiple Majors." - 2.
 Education and teaching majors have been replaced by majors in the various academic disciplines or in interdisciplinary areas with the additional courses needed for licensure.
 Persons holding bachelor's degrees with academic majors may be able to qualify for licensure to teach concurrently with completion of a M.Ed. degree program.
 Consult the Director of Teacher Education.
 Students seeking licensure to teach in kindergarten and/or elementary school usually major in Arts and Humanities.